3sannasia/Smart-Vacation-Planner/README.md

 These are located in /Documents

 # Running Instructions
 First, make sure you are running in Docker.
 If not, follow these [instructions](https://courses.engr.illinois.edu/cs225/fa2022/resources/own-machine/).
-Second, traverse to the /base directory.
+Second, traverse to the /teamZero/base directory.
 If there is already a build folder, delete it.
 Enter "mkdir build" then "cd build" in the terminal.
 Make sure you are in the directory teamZero/base/build.
 Run "cmake .."

-To ultimately use our program, run make && ./mosaics source_airport destination_airport.
-Fill in the source and destination with an airport of your choice in the International Air Transport Association Location Identifier 3-letter code.
+To ultimately use our program, run make && ./mosaics source_airport destination_airport (make && ./mosaics SFO ORD) Fill in the source and destination with an airport of your choice in the International Air Transport Association Location Identifier 3-letter code.
 For example, the San Francisco International Airport would be SFO.
 The Chicago O'Hare International Airport is ORD.

 To run tests, make sure you are in the /base/build directory and run "make test && ./test"